daudix/daudix.one/content/blog/2024-08-17-brand-experiments/index.md

 You might've noticed the Mesh variant already being used on Matrix and Déjà Vu on Mastodon and Bluesky, what does that mean?

-Well, nothing really, I just throw logotars on profiles and see what sticks *looking away: that didn't sound very professional* I meant to say that I conduct an A/B testing in the real world scenarios to determine which logotar variant fulfills the desired objectives better.
+Well, nothing really, I just throw logotars on profiles and see what sticks.

+*Looking away* that didn't sound very professional.

+I meant to say that I conduct an A/B testing in the real world scenarios to determine which logotar variant fulfills the desired objectives better.

 ## Conclusion